 The following credit cards offer some of the best rewards, rebates, and cash back for buying gas.
 Keep in mind many of them also offer additional rewards in other categories, such as restaurant spending, travel, and more.

 Chase Freedom Unlimited – Best No-Hassle Gas Rewards Credit Card

 The Chase Freedom Unlimited is an excellent all-around credit card for those who don’t want to juggle cards to get the highest reward.
 The Chase Freedom Unlimited® card offers an automatic 1.5% cash back on all purchases, with no rotating categories, no cash back limits, and no minimum reward redemption requirement.
 There is no annual fee, and your rewards don’t expire as long as you keep your account open.

-To top it off, this card offers a 0% Intro APR on both purchases and balance transfers for 15 months from the time you open your account.
-There is a 3% balance transfer fee (min. $5), making this an acceptable option for balance transfers. (see our list of best balance transfer credit cards for lower cost balance transfer options).
+To top it off, this card offers a 0% Intro APR on purchases for 15 months from the time you open your account.
+There is a 5% balance transfer fee (min. $5), making this an acceptable option for balance transfers. (see our list of best balance transfer credit cards for lower cost balance transfer options).

 Overall, this is a dependable card that offers very good rewards without having to jump through hoops.